Steps To Help Your Child Develop Resilience

 Learning how to set reasonable goals and move toward them one step at a time can foster resilience.
 Teaching children how to keep moving forward through challenges may be essential to their resilience, and it’s generally something they can practice in their everyday lives.

-Help them view themselves positively
+Guide them to view themselves positively

 You can help your child learn self-efficacy by reminding them of challenges they have already overcome.
 Talk to them about the things they have dealt with before.
 This can help them understand that these experiences gave them the strength and skills to overcome current and future challenges.